cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/buildpacks.html.md

 ~~~

-In this example `default\_process\_types` has a value with the key 'web' containing the command used to start the Rack application.
+In this example `default_process_types` has a value with the key `web` containing the command used to start the Rack application.

 ## <a id='deploying-with-custom-buildpacks'></a>Deploying With a Custom Buildpack ##